CleverRaven/Cataclysm-DDA/README.md

 Build the tools and defenses you will need to overcome the challenges you face, from a strongly fortified lair full of customized firearms and surrounded by pits and landmines, to a mobile, gasoline powered blade spinning fortress of death, tearing apart anything stupid enough to get in the way.
 And finally, improve!
 Learn skills to help you survive, acquire mind-bending mutations, and convert your own body into a cybernetic masterpiece.

 Make no mistake - there is no other game quite like Cataclysm.
 How long can you survive?

-For Developers:
-The team is using the Allman coding style (4-space indent), so please format any contributions accordingly.
-Have fun coding, and enjoy Cataclysm!